akumm2k/-eversi/README.md

 - A GUI - desktop / web
 - More minimax strategies for the heuristics evaluation
+- Add difficulty levels and modify the minimax heuristics to conform to the selected difficulty level
 - Server serving multiple games to users - plus a web application